Conflict in the Niger Delta: Piracy and kidnappings (2006–2014)

 Starting in October 2012, Nigeria experienced a large spike in piracy off its coast.
 By early 2013 Nigeria became the second most-pirated nation in Africa, after Somalia.
 The Movement for the Emancipation of the Niger Delta is thought to be behind most of the attacks.
 Since October 2012, MEND has hijacked 12 ships, kidnapped 33 sailors, and killed 4 oil workers.
 Since this started the United States has sent soldiers to train Nigerian soldiers in maritime tactics against pirates.
-Since this 33 pirates have been captured.
-Although the Nigerian Navy now has learned new tactics to use against pirates, attacks still occur on an almost regular basis.
+Since this initiative began, 33 pirates have been captured.
+Although the Nigerian Navy now has learned new tactics to use against pirates, attacks still occur on a regular basis.

 Since 2006, militant groups in Nigeria's Niger Delta, especially the Movement for the Emancipation of the Niger Delta (MEND), have resorted to taking foreign employees of oil companies hostage.
 More than 200 foreigners have been kidnapped since 2006, though most were released unharmed.